Deewaar: Plot

 Meanwhile, DCP Narang provides Ravi his first assignment to apprehend and arrest some of the hardcore criminals and smugglers in Mumbai, which also include Daavar and Vijay.
 Ravi is shocked for having never associated his brother with criminal activities, and must now decide between apprehending Vijay and quitting the police force.
 Later, Ravi shoots an impoverished boy Chander in the leg non-fatally in an attempt to arrest him for committing theft, only to find out that Chander had stolen only some bread for his family.
 After admitting Chander to a hospital under police custody, a remorseful Ravi visits his home, offering his family some food and confessing his action, but Chander's enraged mother berates Ravi and accuses him of colluding with the state in protecting those who store goods in warehouses, and hunting down petty thieves trying to feed their starving families.
 However, Chander's father, who is a retired schoolteacher, forgives Ravi and justifies the shooting by stating that the stealing no matter of a lakh or of a penny is a crime, and that all criminals should be treated equally and it would lead to anarchy if all the poor and needy resort to the same life.
 After hearing both sides from Chander's parents, Ravi, who was initially reluctant to act against his own brother, is finally motivated to agree to take his case from DCP Narang.

 When Ravi investigates that Vijay has acquired wealth overnight by crime, he confronts Vijay and orders him to surrender himself to the police.
 However, Vijay refuses to do so, citing all the injustice caused to him and his family.
 Nevertheless, Ravi decides to leave the house purchased by him and go to live in his police quarters.
 Sumitra too is disgusted with Vijay and chooses to live with Ravi, even refusing to accept Vijay's gift of the high-rise apartment where she had once worked as a manual labourer.
 Ravi then completes his task assigned by DCP Narang and arrests many henchmen from the gangs of Samant, Davaar and Vijay (including Daavar himself), causing a feud to develop between Vijay and Ravi.
-Vijay enters into an sexual relationship with Anita, a prostitute whom he meets at a bar.
+Vijay enters into a sexual relationship with Anita, a prostitute whom he meets at a bar.
 Around the same time, Anand's dead body is discovered inside a train and his funeral is performed by Vijay.
 Anita advises Vijay to erase the tattoo on his arm through plastic surgery, but Vijay states that doing so cannot erase the words on the tattoo from his heart and soul.
 Meanwhile, Sumitra falls severely ill and Vijay is also unable to visit her at the hospital due to the police appointed by Ravi to arrest him.
 A furious Vijay enters the temple for the first time, and confronts the deity for punishing him at the cost of his faithful mother.
 As a result, Sumitra miraculously recovers from her illness, much to Ravi and Veera's happiness.